4 Ways You Can Avoid Stinky Feet

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Closed-toe shoes plus hot weather equals foot odor – or even infections such as athlete’s foot.
 Foot odor and infections happen when the bacteria that live on your skin and in your shoes eat your sweat.
+(Ew!)
 This produces an acid byproduct that smells unpleasant, says podiatrist Joy Rowland, DPM.

-“Bacteria and fungi and all those lovely little bugs love heat, moisture and darkness — and the inside of your shoes is the best place for that to happen,” Dr. Rowland says.
+“Bacteria and fungi and all those lovely little bugs love heat, moisture and darkness — and the inside of your shoe is the best place for that to happen,” she explains.

 Here is some advice from Dr. Rowland on how to stop the stink in its tracks:

-Thoroughly cleaning your feet is more than rinsing them with a quick shower.
-Dr. Rowland recommends soaking your feet in a mixture of vinegar and water or Epsom salts and water.
+Thoroughly cleaning your feet is more than rinsing them in a quick shower.
+Dr. Rowland recommends soaking your feet in a mixture of vinegar and water or Epsom salt and water.

 For a salt soak, dissolve half a cup of Epsom salt in a tub or large bowl of warm water and soak for about 10 to 20 minutes.
 Epsom salt pulls moisture out of your skin, which in turn makes a less-inviting place for bacteria to survive.